eclipse-ibeji/ibeji/digital-twin-model/README.md

 - the property definitions to exchange the associated values
 - the command definitions to send and receive the appropriate payloads.

-We need to make this content accessible as code.
+We need to make the digital twin model accessible as code.
 Each programming language will need its own variant.
 In this code repository, we will provide a Rust variant.
 We will place all of the code for the model's content in a single file named after the model and its version.
 In this code repository, that file will be the 'digital-twin-model/src/sdv_v1.rs' file.